 When it comes to the NFL, one luxury stands tall above the rest: elite quarterbacks.
 Professional football teams pay insane amounts for average QBs, but when a generational talent walks into the locker room, they better be prepared to break the bank.

 Green Bay Packers legend Aaron Rodgers is sitting on $103 million guaranteed.
 Seattle’s Russell Wilson signed a $140 million extension.
 Even “Is He Actually Good?”
 Matt Ryan of the Atlanta Falcons has a $150 million deal in his pocket.

 But Kansas City Chiefs quarterback Patrick Mahomes?
 He’ll be entering rare air.

 ESPN’s Adam Schefter reported back in January that the 2018 NFL MVP could receive a record-breaking $200 million contract extension, which would be far-and-away the most money in NFL history.
 Then he went and more than doubled that number.

 Aside from baseball’s outrageous deals, only three athletes in major American sports have signed contracts that large: Houston Rockets teammates James Harden and Russell Westbrook, plus Golden State Warriors superstar Stephen Curry.

 Mahomes was born to be a professional athlete.
-His father is former MLB pitcher Pat Mahomes, who played a long, grinding career spanning almost two decades, which taught his son work ethic that few athletes learn at a young age.
+His father is former MLB pitcher Pat Mahomes, who played a long, grinding career spanning almost two decades in Major League Baseball, which taught his son work ethic that few athletes learn at a young age.